system76/docs/content/windows.md

 ## Fixing the System Clock

 Windows and Linux store their time in the UEFI firmware differently.
-This can cause the clock to become desynchronized when you switch from one OS to the other.
+This can cause the clock to become de-synchronized when you switch from one OS to the other.

 If you're affected by this, the easiest solution is to fix it in Linux, forcing it to work the same way as Windows.
 Set the option using this command: